DevGrow/devgrow.github.io/_posts/2010-04-29-quick-seo-tip-set-preferred-domain-in-google-webmaster-tools.markdown

 - tips
 ---

 There are a few quick fixes you can apply to your site that can help boost your search rankings.
-If you haven't already done these, take a break from what you're doing and do this first - the results will be well worth the 10 minutes it will take.<!-- more -->
+If you haven't already done these, take a break from what you're doing and do this first - the results will be well worth the 10 minutes it will take.